 Jarvis C. McInnis holds a BA in English from Tougaloo College in Jackson, Mississippi, and a Ph.D. in English & Comparative Literature from Columbia University in the City of New York.
 Jarvis is an interdisciplinary scholar of African American & African Diaspora literature and culture, with teaching and research interests in the global south (primarily the US South and the Caribbean), sound studies, performance studies, and visual culture.

 He is currently at work on his first book project, tentatively titled, “The Afterlives of the Plantation: Aesthetics, Labor, and Diaspora in the Global Black South,” which aims to reorient the geographic contours of black transnationalism and diaspora by exploring the hemispheric linkages between southern African American and Caribbean literature and culture in the early twentieth century.
 Jarvis’s research has been supported by numerous grants and fellowships, including the Mellon Mays Undergraduate Fellowship, the Ford Foundation Pre-doctoral and Dissertation Fellowships, and Princeton University’s Department of African American Studies postdoctoral fellowship.
 His work appears or is forthcoming in journals and venues such as Callaloo, MELUS, Mississippi Quarterly, Public Books, and The Global South.

-Karen Little is a 4th year PhD candidate in English at Duke and serves as a TA for the Representing Migration Humanities Lab.
+Karen Little is a PhD candidate in English at Duke and serves as a graduate lab assistant for the Representing Migration Humanities Lab.
 Her dissertation focuses on mid-20th century US fiction featuring racialized homespaces haunted by exclusionary pasts.
 Her interest in migration developed as she discovered the frequency with which narratives about home turn into narratives about expulsion or departure from home.
 She has a BA in English, an MA in Secondary Education, and an MA in English from University of Kentucky.